Japan has always been regarded as a leader in the field of small

 specific applications or function well under specific constraints.

-performance in a much broader range of applications and constraints
+Creating sensors that are optimized for reasonably high performance in a much broader range of applications and constraints

 only makes sense.